-I watched the famous “San Junipero” Black Mirror episode the other day and it’s so beautifully done and mind blowing, that I couldn’t get it out of my head.
-In this episode of the sci-fi series the story ends with the couple being buried in the reality whilst (given it’s set in the not so distant future) at the same time being uploaded into the “cloud” they spend eternity together in a man-made heaven: San Junipero.
+I watched the famous “San Junipero” Black Mirror episode the other day.
+It’s so beautifully done and mind blowing, that I couldn’t get it out of my head.
+In this episode of the sci-fi series the story ends with the couple being buried in the reality.
+Whilst (given it’s set in the not so distant future) at the same time being uploaded into the “cloud” they spend eternity together in a man-made heaven: San Junipero.
 Never will I listen to the song “Heaven is a Place on Earth” again without thinking about San Junipero.

 So this scenario got me thinking.
 I asked my husband: what do you want to do after you die?
 And it does sound like a strange question to ask indeed, but I have my own idea, so I just wanted to know what’s his but he – just like a lot of people, understandably doesn’t like to think about it.

 In the Western societies, talking about the dying process or what happens after we die is still a little bit of a taboo.
 Hence a lot of people has no plan or arrangements in place.
 If you haven’t been through organising a funeral – there’s hard to know what to do.
 There are a lot of things to get sorted when a loved one sadly passes away.
 During this time, we look for support from our friends and family as preparing for the future can be tough.
 Heart of England Funeral Care have some useful information on what to do when someone passes away that may cover any questions you may have.
 Talking only about the burial ceremony, no one likes to think about it advance; however, discussing your wishes with your family members, can lift some weigh off their shoulders when the time comes.

 So let’s talk about arranging a green funeral and the options that are currently available.